 There is another detail that is important here, and that is the liquidation preference.
 What this means is that investors can put even more preference into their share of the spoils by wanting more of the sale price before common shares get rewarded.
 Again, for the sake of lawsuits and sanity, I’m guessing that for Cellfire it was a 1.5x liquidation preference, meaning that now the sales price has to be over $60M before common shareholders had a share of the spoils.

 In 2012, that was a long, long bet.
-My decision was between using around $50K of my cash to buy my options and convert them to shares, and more likely than not lose it all, or keep the $50K in cash, invest it in other financial instruments and make 5-10% per year on it.
-For someone that decided to sell his house and move his family to a new city (Nashville) where it would be harder for him to find a job in a startup ecosystem, the decision was an easy one.
+My decision was between using around $50K of my cash to buy my options and convert them to shares (and likely lose it all) or keep the $50K in cash, invest it in other financial instruments and make 5-10% per year on it.
+For someone that decided to sell his California house and move his family to a new city (Nashville) where it would be harder for him to find a job in a startup ecosystem, the decision was an easy one.
 Keep the cash.

 So in the end, I don’t know (and really don’t want to know) how much money I left on the table.
 I will say that it feels good to finally be part of a Silicon Valley success.
 And that is enough for me.
 If it wasn’t enough for me, I could do nothing about it other than dive into a deep pool of regret.

 Another twist to this story is that my forgoing of ownership (not buying the shares) made me a unique resource for the firms performing due diligence for the purchase.
 In the weeks before this purchase was done, I was contacted by multiple research companies for insight into the digital grocery coupon industry and the strengths/weaknesses of the existing players.
 I participated in a few calls and was handsomely rewarded for my time, so in some strange, cruel way, I still made money with the Cellfire sale.